The Influence of Wicked and Righteous

 Gospel Doctrine Notebook

-- One discovers through a study of the stories of Jeroboam, Rehoboam, and
+One discovers through a study of the stories of Jeroboam,

-strive to invoke these principles in our lives.
-Like Jehoshaphat,
+callings, we should strive to invoke these principles in our lives.
+Like

-we too, can be influential in bringing blessings into the lives of those
+Jehoshaphat, we too, can be influential in bringing blessings into the lives of

-- Record your thoughts on the impact of righteous and wicked leaders.
-What can
+Record your thoughts on the impact of righteous and wicked

-you do in your life and within your home to give greater devotion to God?
+leaders.
+What can you do in your life and within your home to give greater

 Resources Used In This Lesson